The Skunks: Formation

 Founders Jesse Sublett and Eddie Munoz started played together in the glam blues band Jelly Roll from 1975 to 1977 before recruiting Billy Blackmon and forming the initial lineup of The Skunks.
 After Munoz's departure in 1978 he was replaced on guitar by Jon Dee Grahm who remained with the band until the summer of 1980 and was replaced by Doug Murray, formerly of Terminal Mind.
 Blackmon left the band in 1982 and was replaced on drums by Doug Murray's brother, Greg Murray, a lineup that lasted until 1983 when conflicting opinions within the band led to their break up during pre-production of their second LP on Republic Records.
-Austin rock critic Margaret Moser writes: "In Austin’s punk rock history book, the Skunks are the first page.
-From the time they played the original alt-rock nightspot, Raul’s, through lineup changes that eventually brought them right back to the beginning, this trio toughed it out.
+Austin rock critic Margaret Moser writes: "In Austin's punk rock history book, the Skunks are the first page.
+From the time they played the original alt-rock nightspot, Raul's, through lineup changes that eventually brought them right back to the beginning, this trio toughed it out.
 Bassist Jesse Sublett, guitarist Jon Dee Graham, and drummer Billy Blackmon's muscular power punk is still as potent and danceable now as it was 20 years ago."

 Jesse reunited what is considered the classic lineup of Sublett, Graham, and Blackmon in 1985 for a reunion show at Austin's Liberty Lunch.
 Starting in 2000 this lineup began playing annual reunion gigs at The Continental Club in Austin, Texas.
+On March 27, 2026, Jon Dee Graham died at the age of 67.